 REALoffers resources to support cultural production

 REALinsists on building as the means to an end

 REALengages positively with those in power

 REAL is a collaborative organisation, with light bureaucracy and minimal overheads.
-Wherever possible it seeks to utilise the existing structures of its partner institutions, to foster inclusivity, non-competition and collective enquiry.
+Wherever possible it seeks to utilise the existing structures of its partners to reduce redundancy, improve productivity, foster inclusivity, and promote collective enquiry.
 It is above all dedicated to the highest quality of intellectual and creative output.

 Raised Ground Floor, 18 Parkhill Road London NW3 2YN